AdobeDocs/campaign-standard.en/help/reporting/using/get-started-reporting.md

 ---
 title: Get started with dynamic reporting
-description: Access to Campaign built-in delivery reports and drag and drop variables and dimensions to create new dynamic reports, and analyze the success of your campaigns.
+description: Analyze the success of your campaigns in build-in or customized dynamic reports.
 page-status-flag: never-activated
 uuid: a84a18bd-4e33-466e-a6ce-d7008fe12746
 contentOwner: sauviat